seelabs/scratch_docs/xls-xchainbridge.md

 Since the cross-chain transfer process requires an existing account on the destination chain, if the user does not have an account on the destination chain, they have no way to transfer funds.
 With a sidechain, there are no user accounts when the chain is first created.
 Therefore, account creation requires a special mechanism and special transactions.

 #### 2.4.1.
-The **`XChainCreateAccountCommit`** transaction
+The **`XChainAccountCreateCommit`** transaction

-The `XChainCreateAccountCommit` transaction is a special transaction used for creating accounts through a cross-chain transfer.
+The `XChainAccountCreateCommit` transaction is a special transaction used for creating accounts through a cross-chain transfer.

 A normal cross-chain transfer requires a `XChainClaimID` (which requires an existing account on the destination chain).
 One purpose of the `XChainClaimID` is to prevent transaction replay.
-For this transaction, we use a different mechanism: the accounts must be claimed on the destination chain in the same order that the `XChainCreateAccountCommit` transactions occurred on the source chain.
+For this transaction, we use a different mechanism: the accounts must be claimed on the destination chain in the same order that the `XChainAccountCreateCommit` transactions occurred on the source chain.

 This transaction can only be used for XRP-XRP bridges.